Skip to content

 0

-I want to access and query another account's AWS Glue Data Catalog using Apache Hive and Apache Spark in Amazon EMR.
+I want to use Apache Hive and Apache Spark to access and query another AWS account's AWS Glue Data Catalog in Amazon EMR.

 Short description

-You can dynamically access Data Catalog in different accounts by specifying the property aws.glue.catalog.separator in your Hive or Spark configurations.
-Additionally, you can access a specific Data Catalog in another account by specifying the property hive.metastore.glue.catalogid in your Hive or Spark configurations.
+To dynamically access Data Catalog in different accounts, specify the property aws.glue.catalog.separator in your Hive or Spark configurations.
+You can also specify the property hive.metastore.glue.catalogid in your configurations to access a specific Data Catalog in another account.

 Resolution

-If you didn't grant cross-account access to AWS Glue, then follow the steps in Grant cross-account access to set it up.
+Grant cross-account access to AWS Glue.
 Be sure that the Amazon Simple Storage Service (Amazon S3) bucket that the AWS Glue tables point to is configured for cross-account access.
-For more information, see How can I set up cross-account access for Amazon EMRFS?
+For more information, see How do I set up cross-account access for EMR File System?

 Dynamically access Data Catalog in different accounts